 - Cash & Points and Nights & Flights bookings

-That said, it’s a good time to consider applying for the Starwood Preferred Guest® Credit Card from American Express (personal and business).
+That said, it’s a good time to consider applying for the Starwood Preferred Guest® Credit Card from American Express or the Starwood Preferred Guest® Business Credit Card from American Express.
 Because after the merger, these cards will likely be discontinued.
 Or how you can use Starwood points might change.

 I do NOT have any information about this.
 This is my thought based on other mergers we’ve seen.